 Working in partnership with state and national stakeholders, the Centre is exploring, developing and piloting higher-level pathways and innovative training opportunities to ensure workers can design, install, operate, maintain, and recycle renewable energy systems and batteries.

-Through its Applied Research Grants, the Centre will fund innovative projects that address industry-identified challenges and improve education and training outcomes.
+Through its Applied Research Grants, the Centre is funding innovative projects that address industry-identified challenges and improve education and training outcomes.

 The TAFE Centre of Excellence Clean Energy Batteries is a joint initiative between the Australian Government and the Queensland Government.